mostafa-ehab22/Autonomous-VTOL/README.md

 ## 🎯 Why a Cloud Extension?

-The Raspberry Pi was originally responsible for mission logic, state management, data logging, AND running ROS2 + YOLO11 simultaneously — a heavy compute burden for in-flight hardware.
+The Raspberry Pi was originally responsible for mission logic, state management, data logging, AND running ROS2 + YOLO11 simultaneously - a heavy compute burden for in-flight hardware.

+- **The Pi now only handles:** ROS2 coordination + real-time inference
-The cloud extension offloads cognitive and non-time-critical responsibilities to AWS, leaving the Pi focused solely on ROS2 coordination and real-time inference.
+- **The cloud now handles:** Everything cognitive and non-time-critical responsibilities

 <div align="center">